ljdelight/EarthquakeInfoSkill/README.md

 ## Example Calls Using the Echo
+Here are some sample conversations that you can have with Alexa.

-Example 1:
+### Example 1
 Alexa, start Earthquake Info.
 *Near what city do you want to search for earthquakes?*
 Wichita, Kansas
 *Two earthquakes near Wichita.
 A magnitude 3.1 near Anthony.
 A magnitude 3.7 near Medford.*

-Example 2:
+### Example 2

-Alexa, ask Earthquake Info about Wichita, Kansas.
+Alexa, ask Earthquake Info about Palm Springs.

-*Two earthquakes near Wichita.
-A magnitude 3.1 near Anthony.
-A magnitude 3.7 near Medford.*
+*One earthquake near Palm Springs.
+A magnitude 4.01 near Big Bear Lake.*

-Example 3:
+### Example 3
 Alexa, ask Earthquake Info about San Francisco, California.
 *No earthquakes near San Francisco in the last 14 days.*

 # Technologies Used